← Back

 MC1191924 Microsoft Entra ID: Enhance protection of the authentication experience by blocking external script injection

-Microsoft Entra ID: Enhance protection of the authentication experience by blocking external script injection Microsoft Entra sign-in pages will enforce a stricter Content Security Policy in October 2026, blocking non-Microsoft scripts and injected code to enhance protection against XSS threats.
-Introduction As part of Microsoft’s Secure Future.
+Microsoft Entra ID: Enhance protection of the authentication experience by blocking external script injection Microsoft Entra ID sign-in will enforce a stricter Content Security Policy, blocking non-Microsoft scripts and injected code, starting rollout in October 2026 to enhance security against XSS threats.
+Introduction As part of Microsoft’s .

 Details